CodeJonesW/Wills_Blog/assets/blog-posts/my-goal-creator-v1.md

 On September 1, 2024, I was laid off from my position at Nimbio due to budget cuts.
 Since then, I have focused my efforts on applying for new software engineering roles and advancing my goal creator project.
 Over the past month, I have successfully developed this web application from inception to a functioning minimum viable product (MVP).

 To date, I have submitted over 100 job applications and participated in two interviews.
 Additionally, I completed my first half marathon with a time of 2:16:48 yesterday.
-I maintain a structured daily routine to meet my job application targets, utilizing running, coding, and continuous learning to stay focused and motivated.
+I maintain a structured daily routine to meet my job application targets and utilize running, coding, and continuous learning to stay focused and motivated.

 <img src="/images/posts/mgc_v1/contributions.png" alt="web app ui" title="analyze"  />